cfshi/coronavirus/README.md

 # Research Questions:

-I'd like to study the following variables and incorporate them all in a model to map a transmission route/pattern in this infectious disease (19-nCov or Wuhan virus in this case): media (mass and social) coverage, public (from media content, or?)reaction, institutional decision and transmission speed/region/scales.
-Are there a pattern
+To study the following factors and incorporate them all in a model to map a transmission route/pattern of infectious disease (19-nCov/Wuhan virus in this case): media (mass and social) coverage, public (from media content, or?)reaction, institutional decision (goverments and WHO etc) and transmission speed/region/scales.

-Studyig spreading route.
-E.g., From Wuhan to Taipei:  flight route, how many people got contacted and when the report/tract stu
+Regarding spreading route, e.g., from Wuhan to Taipei:  flight route, how many people got infected and whom they contacted.
+We will need data from governments (e.g., Taiwan CDC)

+Regarding media content, we may do data mining to collect media content from big data base and do data mining (or not?).

 The questions are tenative and brief.
 One main challenge is how to conbime J's expertize and mine.
 I.e., media analyais, media impacts, public reaction, policy update and disease transmission pattern/route.

 - How media coverage, public reaction, health institutes interplay the coronavirus spread?